The Night Before Christmas at the Soho Theatre

 Really funny, very sweary, occasionally profound and strangely touching, The Night Before Christmas manages to break through its own satire and deliver a bit of Christmassy magic.

-The Night Before Christmas is on at the Soho Theatre until 5th January 2014, for further information or to book visit here.
+The Night Before Christmas is at the Soho Theatre until 5th January 2014.
+For further information or to book visit the theatre’s website here.